gdragotto/Vaccinator/README.md

 # Vaccinator
-A simple Python script to check the availability of COVID-19 vaccine appointments in Quebec
+A simple Python script to check the availability of COVID-19 vaccine appointments in Quebec.
+Just check the header configuration